martinbiel/StochasticPrograms.jl/README.md

 ```

 Note, that a solver must be provided as an argument to `DEP` if none was provided during construction of `sp`.
-The above formulation is used to solve the recourse model if `AbstractMathProgSolver` solvers are provided.
+The above formulation is used to solve the recourse model if a `AbstractMathProgSolver` solver is provided.
 Also, the `VRP` command can be used to directly obtain the optimal value of the recourse problem.

 ```julia
 julia> VRP(sp)